avo-hq/docs.avohq.io/docs/2.0/actions.md

 ```

 :::warning Files authorization
-If you're using the `file` field on an action and attach it to a resource that's using the authorization feature, please ensure you have the `upload_attachments?` policy method returning `true`.
+If you're using the `file` field on an action and attach it to a resource that's using the authorization feature, please ensure you have the `upload_{FIELD_ID}?` policy method returning `true`.
 Otherwise, the `file` input might be hidden.

-More about this on the [authorization page](./authorization#upload-attachments).
+More about this on the [authorization page](./authorization#attachments).
 :::